-On July 6, 1872, the Dallas Weekly Herald reported, via the Fort Worth Democrat, that a Colonel Forney had been in Colonel Thomas Scott’s Texas & Pacific railroad party in Fort Worth.
+On July 6, 1872 the Dallas Weekly Herald reported, via the Fort Worth Democrat, that a Colonel Forney had been in Colonel Thomas Scott’s Texas & Pacific railroad delegation in Fort Worth.
 Scott et al. told Fort Worth residents that the railroad would reach Fort Worth within two years.
 Scott had been named president of the T&P earlier in 1872.
-Of course, T&P would not reach Fort Worth until July 19, 1876.
+Of course, the national economic panic of 1873 would stop the T&P’s western progress dead in its tracks at Dallas, and Fort Worth would not hear its first locomotive whistle until July 19, 1876.
+(Also speaking was former Governor James Webb Throckmorton, for whom our downtown street is named.
+He was born in Tennessee.)

-John Wien Forney, born in Pennsylvania in 1817, was a journalist, politician, and later a railroad promoter.
+John Wien Forney, born in Pennsylvania (as was Colonel Scott) in 1817, was a journalist, politician, and railroad promoter.
 (Photo from Wikipedia.)

 By age twenty-five Forney owned the Lancaster, Pennsylvania, Intelligencer, as reported by the Sudbury, Pennsylvania, American on January 29, 1842.